guoyu07/skynet-5/README.md

 You should now see request for password.
 Log in with it.
-At now, you have simple preconfigured Skynet at now.
+At now, you have simple preconfigured Skynet.

 **REMEMBER:** All of your clusters MUST SHARE the same Skynet Key ID.